 Pies and other desserts

-UNSEASONED Turkey meat, light only
+UNSEASONED Turkey and chicken meat, light only

 Mashed or baked potatoes

 A Special Treat Made with Dog Safe Ingredients

 Know what foods and plants and other items are dangerous to your pet.
 Contact your vet or Pet Poison Hotline in an emergency.
 855-764-7661 or 888-426-4435

 Keep your dog away from the table and don't allow guests to feed your dog anything from the table.

 Watch the door!
 Keep your dog safe while guests are coming and going.